-What effects do regulatory enforcement actions enacted on banks for breaches of laws and regulations have on the punished lead banks' reputation and the structure of loan syndicates?
-Our study is the first to address this question coupling comprehensive actions data with syndicated loan market data, deriving its hypotheses from a representative theoretical framework.
-In the syndicated loan market, a number of banks-namely, the lead (principal) arranger (lender) and the participants-form a syndicate to provide large corporate loans that a single bank cannot (or is unwilling to) finance alone.
-Regulatory enforcement actions enacted on lead arrangers potentially impose an important reputational burden on these banks in their relationship with the participant banks.
-Reputation considerations play an important role in the syndicated loan market because participant lenders repeatedly interact and have long organizational memories.
+What effects do regulatory enforcement actions enacted on banks for breaches of laws and regulations have on the punished lead banks' reputation?
+Our study is the first to address this question coupling comprehensive sanctions with syndicated loan market data, to test hypotheses derived from a representative theoretical framework.
+In the syndicated loan market, the lead (principal) arranger and the participants form a syndicate to provide large corporate loans that a single bank cannot (or is unwilling to) finance alone.
+Regulatory enforcement actions enacted on lead arrangers potentially impose a reputational burden between the punished banks and their relationship with the participant banks.
+Reputational considerations play a central role in the syndicated loan market because participant lenders repeatedly interact and have long organizational memories that influence their beliefs and asymmetric information.
 Evidence from this burden would come from a significant change in the loan syndicate structure, whereby the punished lead arranger is forced to retain a considerably larger share of the syndicated loan.
+This is the first paper that investigates the reputation burden stemming from the punishment of banks with enforcement actions.

-We first discuss the link between the punished lead manager's loss of reputation to syndicate structure.
-Using both theoretical reasoning and a formal model, we posit that a punished lead arranger faces a loss of reputation reflected in the ability to attract participants and in turn needs to incentivize participant banks to co-finance the project.
-To do so, the lead arranger must hold a larger share of the loan compared to the participants, essentially committing the arranger to a great deal of monitoring effort (and thus in the model to increasing the project's success potential).
+We first discuss the link between the syndicate structure and the punished lead bank's reputational loss.
+Using a theoretical framework, we posit that a punished lead arranger faces a reputational loss reflected in her diminished ability to attract participants and in turn enhanced needs to incentivize participant banks to co-finance the project.
+To do so, the lead arranger must hold a larger share of the loan that will commit the arranger to a great deal of monitoring effort (and thus in the model to increase the project's success potential).
+Apart from the screening and monitoring effort, the prospective risk to earnings or capital arising from a joint venture with a punished lead arranger might also lead to concentrated syndicates and loans with higher covenants restrictions.

-We then empirically examine the validity of this theoretical argument using data from three different sources.
-Specifically, we use information on enforcement actions enacted on lead lenders from a hand-collected dataset by Delis et al. (2016), data on all U.S. syndicated loans (the unit of our analysis) available in DealScan, and matched identification codes on banks from the Call Reports.
+We empirically examine the validity of these theoretical arguments using data from three different sources.
+Specifically, we use the enforcement actions enacted on lead lenders from a hand-collected dataset by Delis et al. (2017b), data on all U.S. syndicated loans (the unit of our analysis) available in DealScan, and matched identification codes on banks from the Call Reports.
 We stress that these enforcement actions are quite important penalties, enacted purely for safety and soundness reasons and thus are fairly homogeneous events.
 Our data set spans the period 1997 through 2014 to allow a window around enforcement actions enacted during the years 2001-2010.

 Our empirical model aims to establish causality running from the enforcement actions to the structure of the syndicated loan.
-Our main explanatory variable is a dummy that takes the value one for loans originated by punished banks after the enforcement action, zero for the loans originated by punished banks in the years prior to the enforcement action and in the year of the enforcement action, and also zero for loans originated by non-punished banks.
+Our main explanatory variable is a dummy that takes the value one for loans originated by punished banks after the enforcement action, zero for the loans originated by punished banks before the enforcement action, and also zero for loans originated by non-punished banks.
 More closely related to our theoretical model, we use as dependent variable the lead arranger's share of the loan.
-In alternative specifications, we also use as dependent variables a Herfindahl-Hirschman index (HHI) to analyze the concentration of holdings within the syndicate and the number of lenders participating in the syndicate.
+In alternative specifications, we also use as dependent variables the Herfindahl-Hirschman index (HHI) to analyze the concentration of holdings within the syndicate, the number of lenders participating in the syndicate, the total number of financial and general covenants, and the percentage of shares held by participant banks that have the same supervisor as the lead bank.